erifleit/knight_puzzle/README.md

 [ ] [3] [ ] [2] [ ]

-The only thing you shouls change in the main function is the board size number, the board will be the square of the size you pick.
+The only thing you should change in the main method is the board size number, the board will be the square of the size you pick.
-Choosing a size greater than 8 might take several hours to finish, though with proper alterations it's possible to greatly the solution time.
+Choosing a size greater than 8 might take several hours to finish, though with proper alterations it's possible to greatly reduce the solution time.
 For size less or equal to 8 the solution is done very fast.